 B9 (Allocation Of Costs)

-The buyer must pay all costs from the time the goods have been delivered under A2, reimburse the seller for any costs they incurred providing the buyer with any assistance or information which the buyer needed to arrange transport, insurance or export and import formalities.
+The buyer must pay all costs from the time the goods have been delivered under A2 and reimburse the seller for any costs they incurred, providing the buyer with any assistance or information the buyer needed to arrange transport, insurance, or export and import formalities.

-The buyer must pay any and all duties, taxes, other charges and costs of any customs and other export formalities required if the goods are exported.
+The buyer must pay any and all duties, taxes, customs costs, and export formalities required if the goods are exported.

 Incoterms 2020 Rules PDF